 The Academy is currently disseminating the results of the project through regional training workshops organized by the International Association of Professionals in Humanitarian Assistance and Protection (PHAP).
 The first workshop was held in Amman, Jordan, in April 2014.
-Regional workshops have been organized in Bangkok (19–23 May), in Nairobi (2–6 June) and the last workshop is taking place, in Arabic, in Amman on 17-19 October.
-For details, please contact PHAP’s Programme Coordinator, Caterina Luciani (email@example.com).
+Regional workshops have been organized in Bangkok (19–23 May), in Nairobi (2–6 June) and the last workshop is taking place, in Arabic, in Amman in early 2015.
+For details, please contact PHAP’s Programme Coordinator, Caterina Luciani (firstname.lastname@example.org).
 Other events to disseminate the Policy Briefing will be held in Brussels, Geneva, London, and New York in the final quarter of 2014.

 Rules of Engagement

 In 2009–2011, at the request of the HSD, the Geneva Academy conducted a study on how to enhance compliance with international norms by armed non-state actors, taking into account the views both of the actors themselves and the experiences of those engaged in dialogue with them.
 The report of the project, Rules of Engagement: Protecting Civilians through Dialogue with Armed Non-State Actors, was published in October 2011 in English, French, and Spanish.